Living and Fighting with Two Diseases – Danielle’s Story

-After my first surgery in 2015 I often found myself saying, “I just want my life to be normal again.”
+After my first surgery in 2015, I often found myself saying, “I just want my life to be normal again.”

 However, after nearly a decade and three brain surgeries, I have realized and accepted that my life will NEVER be normal or NEVER be the same.
 I am learning to accept what is my new norm, and I am starting to make peace with the reality of my new life.

 I have watched myself change significantly into a person I can honestly say I am proud of.
 I have come out of this a stronger person.
 I have been pushed to my absolute limits and because of this I have found my inner strength.

 I would be lying if I said living with both an aggressive recurrent brain tumour and Cushing’s disease isn’t difficult.
 Cushing’s is an unpleasant disease.
 It wreaks havoc on you physically, mentally and emotionally.
 Many people think you have surgery.
 You rest.
 You recover.
 You are healed.
 IF ONLY IT WERE THIS SIMPLE.

-Unlike a cut where you can physically see the healing process, one cannot see our brains healing or the affects this “invisible” disease has on those suffering.
-All of the hormone changes and other typically unnoticeable symptoms associated with Cushing’s disease make it very hard for an observer to truly understand how complex the disease really is.
+Unlike a cut where you can physically see the healing process, one cannot see our brains healing or the affects this invisible disease has on those suffering.
+All of the hormone changes and other typically unnoticeable symptoms associated with Cushing’s disease make it very hard for an observer to truly understand how complex it really is.

 With Cushing’s disease, the adenoma causes the pituitary gland to release too much ACTH.
 ACTH stimulates production and release of cortisol, a stress hormone.
 Too much ACTH causes the adrenal glands to make too much cortisol, causing all of the terrible symptoms.

-After my first surgery and my most recent one, I was put on Cortef (a synthetic hydrocortisone replacement).
-This is because once the tumour is removed, the pituitary gland is dormant and does not release ACTH and, therefore, the adrenal glands do not make any cortisol.
+After my first surgery and my most recent one, I was put on a synthetic hydrocortisone replacement.
+This is because once the tumour is removed, the pituitary gland is dormant and does not release ACTH, therefore, the adrenal glands do not make any cortisol.

 From here, I started my journey of self-weaning.
 This was a test in itself.
-There is no “black and white” method to properly wean off your meds, and it’s different for every patient.
+There is no “black and white” method to properly wean off your meds, and it’s different for every single patient.

-If you wean too fast, you’ll put yourself into adrenal crisis (I’ve found myself in the emergency room many times because of this).
+If you wean too fast, you’ll put yourself into adrenal crisis.
+I’ve found myself in the emergency room many times because of this.
 If you taper too slowly, you’re artificially causing symptoms of Cushing’s disease and you are not pushing your pituitary gland to wake up on its own.

 When tapering yourself off your meds, your body experiences withdrawals similar to a drug addict’s.
-These really are some of the worst days of my life.
-I am still learning years later how to manage my medications, and no one can tell you how to do this.
+These were some of the worst days of my life.
+It took me years to manage my medications, and no one can tell you how to do this.
 You and only you will know how you feel and what your body is telling you.

-The biggest piece of advice I can give people in a similar situation – living with a rare disease and brain tumour – is listen to your body.
+The biggest piece of advice I can give people in a similar situation – living with a rare disease and brain tumour – is to listen to your body.